Rheumatoid Arthritis: Causes, Symptoms And Diagnosis

 It’s good to stay physically active most of the time, but when the disease flares up, you should reduce your activities.
 Rest is generally beneficial when a joint is inflamed or when you are weary.

 Do not overstress your body.
-Follow a low-impact exercise routine, such as stretching, at these times.
+Follow a low-impact regular exercise routine, such as stretching, at these times.
 It will boost overall health and relieve joint pressure.

 Low-impact workouts are recommended for RA patients to improve muscular strength and maintain the joint’s flexibility.